-A late sighting by the Chipmunk pilot and a possible non-sighting by the neither recognising the potential conflict nor passing Traffic Information to the Chipmunk pilot.
+- A late sighting by the Chipmunk pilot and a possible non-sighting by the EC145 pilot. - Contributory Factor(s): 1.
+The high workload of the Coningsby LARS controller resulted in him neither recognising the potential conflict nor passing Traffic Information to the Chipmunk pilot.